bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 BODL is event-based.
 Scripts can capture accurate storefront data as it exists at the moment a shopper triggers any BODL-supported event.

 This guide illustrates the basics of using BODL data in your integration.
+This article does the following:
-First, it describes the standard BODL schema after a shopper triggers a specified event, so that you can see how BODL organizes event data for your integration to capture.
-Next, it provides an example script that uses the standard BODL object to examine BODL properties in the browser console.
-Finally, it gives an example of adding a BODL script to a storefront page using the Scripts API.
+1. Describes the standard BODL schema after a shopper triggers a specified event so that you can see how BODL organizes event data for your integration to capture.
+2. Provides an example script that uses the standard BODL object so you can examine BODL properties in the browser console.
+3. Gives an example of adding a BODL script to a storefront page using the Scripts API.

 ## Prerequisites